mazi-project/guides/source/image.rst

    <a href="http://raspberrypi.org/downloads" target="_blank">Download page</a>

 Alternative distributions are available from third party vendors.
-After downloading the .zip file, unzip it to get the image file (.img) for writing to your SD card.
+After downloading the .zip file, unzip it to get the image file (.img) for writing it to your SD card.

 .. note::